+The responsible clinician should also make family/whānau and/or the principal caregiver aware that they may contact a district inspector regarding any legal processes of the Mental Health Act.

-4.1 Who must consult
+5.1 Who must consult

-Section 7A places the requirement to consult clearly and directly on the medical practitioner or responsible clinician.
-However, other clinical staff (such as a DAO, care manager or cultural worker) may, because of a pre-existing relationship with the patient or proposed patient and family/whānau, have important roles in facilitating the consultation.
+Section 7A places the requirement to consult directly on the health practitioner or responsible clinician.
+However, other clinical staff (such as a DAO, care manager or cultural worker).
+Kaiarahi/Whānau Ora Navigators and peer support workers may, because of a pre-existing relationship with the patient or proposed patient and family/whānau, have important roles in facilitating the consultation.

+It is also, therefore, the responsible clinician’s responsibility to ensure that consultation is ongoing, responsive to the needs of the patient or proposed patient, and responsive to cultural values.

-4.2 Who to consult
+5.2 Who to consult

-4.2.1 Defining ‘family/whānau’
+5.2.1 Defining ‘family/whānau’